How Utilities Can Use Artificial Intelligence to Upgrade Customer Experience

-According to Oracle, smart meters in the US generate one billion customer data points each day.
+According to Oracle, smart meters in the US generate one billion customer data points each day – that’s three thousand times more information than the old meters would collect.
 Add to that customer information from demographics and call history, and utilities have all the data they need to predict customers’ wants and needs.
 For example, AI-based predictive analytics can help energy companies forecast high bills before the bills are generated, and deliver personalized alerts to customers.
 AI also allows utility companies to segment customers and automatically target specific segments for promotions or energy-savings tips, thereby reducing operational costs, and further cutting customers’ energy bills.

 Smart meter reading with RPA

 Utility companies all have vast numbers of customers and an endless volume of daily transactions, each susceptible to human error.

 According to UIPath, utility providers who switch their business processes to robotic-process automation (RPA) see a significant decrease in human errors, usually over 60%.
 RPA is an emerging form of business process automation technology based on software robots or artificial intelligence (AI) workers.
 RPA can automate tasks such as meter reading, billing, processing customer payments, and other back office tasks.

 This is especially relevant with the US Energy Information Administration reporting that in 2017 there were close to 80 million smart meters installed in the United States, and that total is expected to reach 90 million by 2020.
 A team of RPA robots can be deployed to read smart meter information, freeing up valuable human resources.